MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/tutorial-directory-extension-group-provisioning.md

 9. Click **Add Attribute scoping filter**

-10. Type a name for this scoping filter: `Filter groups with Writeback Enabled`
+10. Type a name for the scoping filter: `Filter groups with Writeback Enabled`

 11. Under **Target Attribute** select the newly created attribute that looks like extension_&lt;guid&gt;_WritebackEnabled.

   :::image type="content" source="media/tutorial-directory-extension-group-provision/directory-extension-group-provision-4.png" alt-text="Screenshot of available attributes." lightbox="media/tutorial-directory-extension-group-provision/directory-extension-group-provision-4.png":::

 13. Under **Operator** select **IS TRUE**
 14. Click **Save**.
 And click **Save**.
 15. Leave the configuration disabled and come back to it.